Munster: Divisions

 The province is divided into six traditional counties: Clare, Cork, Kerry, Limerick, Tipperary and Waterford.
 Munster is the largest of Ireland's four provinces by land area, and the third largest by population.

 Urban areas

-Munster has many large towns (including a number of growing satellite towns) and is the province with the most cities in the Republic of Ireland.
-In order of size (2016 census figures; urban areas with over 10,000 inhabitants), with cities and county towns bolded:
+Munster has many large towns, including a number of growing satellite towns, and is the province with the most cities (three) in Ireland.
+The following is a list of urban areas in Munster in order of size in 2022, with cities and county towns bolded:

+Urban areas over 10,000 inhabitants: